Eco-Friendly Activities at Dive Friends Bonaire

 The eastern coastline of Bonaire accumulates a large amount of plastic debris that has drifted along the current from South America.
 More and more floating plastic arrives every hour.
 It is extremely dangerous to our ecosystem and our sea turtles.
 Many visitors of Bonaire who visit the east coast and witness the volume of plastic feel helpless to do anything about it.
 Well, no longer!

-Anyone who wants to participate just needs to visit any one of our seven dive centers to collect a large mesh bag.
+Alternatively, just visit any one of our seven dive centers to collect a large mesh bag.
 We’ll show you on a map where the areas of concern are located.
-Then, you can go for a scenic drive over to the eastern coastline.
+Then, you can go for a scenic drive.
 Fill up the bag with as much plastic debris as you can and return the bag to Dive Friends Bonaire @ Hamlet Oasis.

 We have a ten-cubic meter container for the plastic so that everyone can witness how much debris we have removed from the marine environment.
 We’ll sort it for recycling, re-use or proper disposal.